 Overtime rate = Total hours overtime/number of employees

-Also, remember that it doesn’t necessarily say much about your employees' quality of work or engagement.
-Therefore, you should keep an eye on it if you want to keep your employees happy and strong.
+If this rate is high, you may need to hire more personnel, as the workload might be wearing out your employees.
+Also, remember that it only says a little about your employees' quality of work or engagement.
+Therefore, you should watch it to keep your employees happy and robust.

-Customers’ positive feedback
+Customer's positive feedback

+An employee performance monitoring system is complete if it can get customer feedback about your employees' communication skills and effectiveness.
 The most effective way to get their feedback is by asking them.
 It's as simple as that!

 You can send customer satisfaction surveys or place conversation ranking widgets on your customer service or sales management tools.
 However, remember that this process is a moving target; customer satisfaction shifts due to changes influenced by internal factors (e.g., pricing policy, product) and external (e.g., marketing trends).